raspberrypilearning/getting-started-with-picamera/en/step_5.md

     ![Open Thonny](images/thonny-app-menu.png)

-- Open a new file and save it as `camera.py`.
+- Open a new file and save it to your Desktop as `camera.py`.

     **Note:** it's important that you **never save the file as `picamera2.py`**.